safe kids of johnston County

 Product Recall Alerts

-A child’s body temperature rises 3 to 5 times faster than an adult’s.
-Even with the windows left partially open, the interior temperature of a car can each 125 degrees within minutes.
-Unfortunately 52% of children left in hot cars are “forgotten” by distracted adults.
+Unfortunately, 52% of children left in hot cars are “forgotten” by distracted adults.
 No one thinks they will forget their child, but parents have a lot going on and can make mistakes.
-Please, put your cell phone, your purse or your briefcase – something you know you need – in the backseat next to your child’s car seat.
+Please, put your cell phone, your purse, or your briefcase – something you know you need – in the backseat next to your child’s car seat.
 Even if you don’t think it can happen to you – the risk is far too great to gamble on.

 Batteries have gotten smaller, many are the size of buttons.
-Young children pick things up and put them in their mouth – buttons are bad enough but batteries can cause serious injury, even death.
+Young children naturally pick things up and put them in their mouths.
 To keep your child safe, cover any button battery with duct tape to keep little hands from prying it out.- that might include singing greeting cards, remote controls, non-burning candles, digital frames.